elunna/hackem/hackem_changelog.md

 #### illithid

+Starts with the Psionic Wave spell:
+    - Does 2d6 psychic damage
+    - Level 26, this increases to 4d6 psychic damage.

 #### Vampires:

 - extra attack – drain life bite
 - Can only drain corpses and drink blood.
+- Added amusing custom messages for draining corpses.
 - restricted in the two-weapon skill.
 - Start with a small penalty to luck (-1) and alignment (-5)
 - Vampires who wear an Opera cloak get a +1 Charisma bonus
 - Vampires can wield and wear silver items, but it blocks their natural regeneration
 - Can only be chaotic.
 - As Vampires, they are vulnerable to silver (watch out!))
 - I tried to space out the intrinsics a bit, since it felt like vampires started out overpowered in Slash'EM - but also didn't benefit from Poison or Sleep that vampires usually enjoy.
+- Disabled #monster polymorph for the vampiric race.

 | Level | Ability            |
 | ------|--------------------|